jh6208/Machine_Learning_Exercises/README.md

 ***2. Assignment_2_Investment_1:***

-This is a short exercise designing an investment strategy in one single stock to predict whether it is overpriced or underpriced.
-If it is overpriced, then investors should short the stock price; otherwise not short.
+This is a short exercise designing an investment strategy in one single stock to predict whether the stock price's return next day is positive or negative.
+If it is positive, then investors should go long the stock; otherwise not.
 This is a common investment strategy in finance, and if employed appropriately, investors can make a lot of money.

 * Category: Applications in Finance